Commandos 2: Men of Courage: Plot

 In May 1941, commandos Paul Toledo and Natasha Nikochevski capture an Enigma machine and its codebook in a German submarine base at La Pallice in La Rochelle, France.
-While Natasha leaves the base, Toledo is ordered to stay behind with the Enigma to assist the other commandos (Jack O'Hara, Thomas Hancock, James Blackwood & René Duchamp) when they arrive at daybreak to rescue the crew of a Royal Navy submarine, the E-423, sheltered and under heavy guard in a submarine pen.
+While Natasha leaves the base, Toledo is ordered to stay behind with the Enigma to assist the other commandos (Jack O'Hara, Thomas Hancock, James Blackwood, and René Duchamp) when they arrive at daybreak to rescue the crew of a Royal Navy submarine, the E-423, sheltered and under heavy guard in a submarine pen.
 They destroy the base's anti-aircraft guns and torpedo warehouse before escaping in the submarine.

 While in the North Sea, the Royal Navy submarine is caught and forced to surface in the frigid waters after being depth charged by a German destroyer.
-The enigma machine is confiscated and the entire crew captured with the exception of Blackwood and Hancock, both of whom evaded capture.
-After rescuing the crew, the commandos proceed to recover the Enigma and disable the destroyer's main guns and boiler room.
-Under orders that the Enigma be hastily brought to England, O'Hara and Duchamp takeoff in a Fieseler Fi 156, while the rest escape in the submarine.
+The Enigma machine is confiscated and the entire crew captured with the exception of Blackwood and Hancock, both of whom evaded capture.
+After rescuing the crew, the commandos proceed to recover the Enigma and disable the destroyer's main guns and fire room.
+Under orders that the Enigma be hastily brought to England, O'Hara and Duchamp takeoff in a Fieseler Fi 156 Storch, while the rest escape in the submarine.

 A year passes and the commandos are deployed to the Pacific Theatre.
 In Burma, they rescue a spiritual leader and assassinate a Japanese tyrant with the help of Gurkhas.
 On 17 June 1942, the commandos are sent to northern Thailand, where they rescue a Colonel Guinness, who in turn helps them destroy the bridge over the River Kwai by revealing its structural weakness.
 The bridge is blown up just as a train of the Imperial Japanese Army high command crosses it, plummeting into the river.